cfengine/documentation/reference/promise-types/databases.markdown

 }
 ```

+**Notes**:

+In the case of the system registry on Windows, the rows represent data on
+data-value pairs.
+The currently supported types (the middle field) for the
+Windows registry are `REG_SZ` (string), `REG_EXPAND_SZ` (expandable string)
+and `REG_DWORD` (double word).

 ### registry_exclude

 **Type**: `slist`

 **Allowed input range**: (arbitrary string)

+**Description**: An `registry_exclude` slist contains regular expressions
-A list of regular expressions to ignore in key/value verification can be defined in a `registry_exclude` slist.
+to ignore in key/value verification.

-During recursive Windows registry scanning, this option allows us to ignore keys of values matching a list of regular expressions.
-Some
+During recursive Windows registry scanning, this option allows us to ignore
+keys of values matching a list of regular expressions.
+Some values in the
-values in the registry are ephemeral and some should not be considered.
-This provides a convenient way of avoiding names.
-It is analogous to
+registry are ephemeral and some should not be considered.
+This provides a
+convenient way of avoiding names.
+It is analogous to `exclude_dirs` for
-`exclude_dirs` for files.
+files.

 **Example**: